Prospect your farm neighborhood and be remembered by your past clients in real estate

 Small American Flags on Sticks for the Fourth of July

-Now if you want to do something a little bit more adventurous, you can actually give your clients American flags to celebrate the Independence Day holiday.
+If you want to do something a little bit more adventurous, you can give your clients American flags to celebrate the Independence Day holiday.

-Your options are pretty diverse and only depend on the amount of personal time you have, and of course your budget for marketing.
-Keep in mind you will need to deliver the flags or have them delivered.
-Account for that time and/or costs in your budget.
+Your options are pretty diverse and only depend on the amount of personal time you have and your budget for marketing.
+Be aware you will need to deliver the flags or have them delivered.
+Account for that time and costs in your budget.

-I know myself in the past I have done individual American flags and then I have attached a business card magnet and shortly before the holiday have driven around my personal neighborhood and put those flags out by the mailbox.
+I know myself I have done individual American flags.
+Then I have attached a business card magnet and shortly before the holiday have driven around my neighborhood and put those flags out by the mailbox.

 Remember that you cannot put the flag or the card in a client’s mailbox because that is illegal.
 I know some people who have done that thinking that it would be O.K. but later found that it was not due to postal regulations.